aroberge/pyextensions/topics/loops2.md

 ```

 If you know French and what a Python `while` loop is, the answer is obvious.
+If you don't know French, you likely have a 50% chance of being wrong.

 ## The English version of the four loops